reinhardh/dna_rs_coding/README.md

 - If the information that is written on the nucleotides behaves like a random sequence, then long homopolymers are very unlikely; specifically the probability that there is a run of length at least $k$ in a random DNA molecule of length $n$ can be upper bounded by $n (4/4^k) = n 4^{1-k}$.

-We store the information on $M$ fragments of length $L$.
-We index the fragments, and protect the index with $R$ parity bits.
+We store the information on M fragments of length L. We index the fragments, and protect the index with R parity bits.
 We propose the following scheme:

-- Map the information to $K$ fragments of length $L - \log(M)-R$.
+- Map the information to K fragments of length L - log(M)-R.

 - Multiply the information with a pseudorandom sequence.

-- Split the information into $K$ blocks of length $L - \log(M)-R$, and add extra blocks by encoding each row separately by using a Reed-Solomon code over the extension field $2^m$.
-This results in $M-K$ extra molecules.
+- Split the information into numblocks blocks of length L - log(M)-R, and add extra blocks by encoding each row separately by using a Reed-Solomon code over the extension field 2^m.
+This results in M-K extra molecules.

 - Add a unique index in the middle of each fragment, along with parity bits protecting the index.